MasonEgger/website/docs/blog/posts/008-writing_talk_proposals.md

 This primarily helps me understand how much work and care I need to take when writing the talk.
 Say I want to give a Kubernetes talk at the beginner level.
 Kubernetes isn't typically considered a beginner tool, so bringing it to a level that a beginner can understand may prove challenging.
 As you saw above in my audience level section, you can talk about anything at any level.
 Keeping tool level in mind also stops me from writing Advanced Advanced proposals.

 ### Your Topic Doesn't Have to Be Complex
 A mistake I made very early in my speaking career was trying to write _obscenely_ complex talks on edge case topics.
 The first proposal I ever wrote for a Python conference was about building python packages as `RPMs` so you could utilize the CentOS package manager to handle both system and Python packages.
-This talk never got selected, and rightfully so[^6].
-The proposal was overly complex and an extreme fringe niche.
+This talk never got selected, and rightfully so.(1) The proposal was overly complex and an extreme fringe niche.
 That isn't to say that complex or unique ideas won't get accepted, but they should represent an interesting problem or a use case that a subset of the community will experience.
 My talk was neither.
+{ .annotate }

+1. It's my talk, so I can shit on it.
+While it was an interesting problem, it would have appealed to, like, two people.

 From an organizer's point of view, complex talks can be difficult to schedule.
 We have to think of our attendees as a whole.
 Very few conferences consist of solely advanced engineers.
 A lot of beginners attend conferences as well.
 Therefore, we have to strike an even balance of talks.
-This tends to have us scheduling mostly beginner/intro talks[^7], followed by intermediate talks, and then a handful of advanced talks.
+This tends to have us scheduling mostly beginner/intro talks(1), followed by intermediate talks, and then a handful of advanced talks.
 So, complex and advanced talks will have fewer slots allocated to them, reducing the chance of your niche talk being selected.
+{ .annotate }

+1. Note here that intro talk doesn't necessarily mean beginner.
+It means that it is an introduction to a topic.
+The topic itself could be advanced.
+What it isn't is a rare one-off use case on a rarely used feature in an advanced library.

 ### Your Topic Doesn't Have to Be Technical
 Another common misconception I see is that talks have to be technical.
-This couldn't be further from the truth[^8].
+This couldn't be further from the truth(1).
 Talks on community, soft skills, non-technical skills such as leadership, program management, etc., are all great options.
+{ .annotate }

+1. In fact, some of my favorite conference talks have had nothing to do with programming at all.

 Now that I've thought about who I’m speaking to, what I want to speak about, and the tool level I want to hit  I turn to my personal process for writing my CFP.